DemocracyClub/register-design-patterns/_guides/decide-on-fields.md

 It's important to think hard about the fields in a register.
 Start by asking the following questions:

+### What are the user needs for each field?

+Think about [user needs][user_needs] for each field as well as the register itself.

+### Is there a standard that can be used to represent the data?

+Start with simple standards like [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) for dates or [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) for countries.
+Using standards here will made your register easier for people to use.

+### Should this field actually link to another register?

+If the data in the field is contained in another register then consider linking to that register rather than duplicating it.
+This is especially true if you don't know the origin of the data.

 ### What is the origin of the data in each field?

 Depending on the [governance pattern][governance_pattern] you might not know when all the fields change.